VFXing32/Weather-App-Project/README.md

 Enjoy a visually immersive experience with background images that change based on the time of day.
 ### Weather Type Image:
 Visualize the current weather type with an accompanying image.

+# GPS Location
+Added GPS location when you open the app it will automatically detect your location and show you the weather of that city

 # APIs Used
 This app relies on the following free APIs from the OpenWeather website: https://openweathermap.org/